TULiberalArts/Public-Policy/pages/research.md

 - Identifying options to reform and fund state and local public pensions
 - Proposing legislative steps to improve the efficiency and effectiveness of Pennsylvania’s fragmented system of municipal governments
 - Cataloguing and evaluating potential changes in the structure and operations of the Pennsylvania General Assembly

-## Affiliated Centers

-### Institute for Public Affairs
-Temple University’s [Institute for Public Affairs](http://www.cla.temple.edu/ipa/) conducts, supports and disseminates interdisciplinary research to inform and improve public policy, focusing particularly on Philadelphia, the greater metropolitan area and the Commonwealth of Pennsylvania.

 ### University Community Collaborative
 The [University Community Collaborative](http://uccollab.org/) prepares and supports youth and young adults to become confident, effective leaders and creates cultures that value and integrate the contributions of youth, thereby building stronger communities.